-If a card is lost or stolen it can be replaced at the University Service Center (UCOM Parkade) or from the Student Services representative at the Mesa Center for Higher Education during regular hours of operation.
+If a card is lost or stolen it can be replaced at the University Service Center (UCOM Parkade) during regular hours of operation.
 A fee of \$30 will be charged to the student's account.

-Wilkes University's ID Card distribution point is located at the University Service Center, 1st Floor, 148 S. Main Street (UCOM Parkade) or in Mesa, Arizona at the Mesa Center for Higher Education Wilkes University Student Services Desk.
+Wilkes University's ID Card distribution point is located at the University Service Center, 1st Floor, 148 S. Main Street (UCOM Parkade).

+Graduate Admission

-Graduate Admission Graduate Admissions
+Graduate Admissions